TurboCoder13/turbo-themes/CONTRIBUTING.md

 rake console            # Open IRB with the gem loaded for debugging
 ```

-Most developers will use `npm run build:gem` which handles the full build process, but Rake tasks are useful for gem-specific operations and are required by the RubyGems publishing workflow.
+Most developers will use `bun run build:gem` which handles the full build process, but
+Rake tasks are useful for gem-specific operations and are required by the RubyGems
+publishing workflow.

 ## Testing and linting